defunkt/jquery-pjax/README.md

 end
 ```

-You can handle the redirect with `options.redirect_handler(new_location, options, xhr)` method (for ex. display a message and a loader).
+You can handle the redirect with `options.redirect_handler(new_location, options, xhr)` method (for ex. to display a message and a loader).

 ### `<title>`, `<meta>` and `<link>` tags